SAP-samples/cap-hana-exercises-codejam/exercises/ex2/README.md

 1. What is the value of the `dev space` in the SAP Business Application Studio?
 To help with this discussion point consider the [prerequisites section](../../prerequisites.md) for not using the SAP Business Application Studio.

 2. Why do you think it was necessary to login to Cloud Foundry?
-HANA Cloud itself isn't actually running in Cloud Foundry not does it use Cloud Foundry for technical connections.
+HANA Cloud itself isn't actually running in Cloud Foundry nor does it use Cloud Foundry for technical connections.
 But it's important to understand [HDI (HANA Deployment Infrastructure)](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2cc2e43458d4abda6788049c58143dc/e28abca91a004683845805efc2bf967c.html) containers and how they are controlled via Cloud Foundry service instances.

 3. What's the purpose of the [mta.yaml](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/d8226e641a124b629b0e8f7c111cd1ae.html) file?